2006 Minnesota Twins season: Pitching

 For much of the season, the Twins' starting rotation was its most apparent weakness.
 This is surprising, because the 2005 Minnesota Twins had one of the strongest rotations in baseball.
 The team started the season with a rotation of Johan Santana, Brad Radke, Carlos Silva, Kyle Lohse, and Scott Baker.
 By September, only Santana could be counted on for a full, effective start.

 Baker was not effective and was quickly demoted to the minors, though he came back a couple times and had a couple competent starts.
 Lohse was ineffective, surly, and traded to the Cincinnati Reds midway through the season.
 Radke started slowly but seemed to find his form, providing some consistency to the number two spot before being sidelined with a torn labrum and a stress fracture in his right shoulder.
 Silva was unable to find his 2005 form, finishing the season with an ERA of 5.94.
 He did make a few strong starts in September before regressing.

 On May 19, talented rookie Francisco Liriano entered the starting rotation.
 He pitched well enough to earn an All-Star berth, finishing with a 12–3 record and a minuscule ERA of 2.16.
 Unfortunately, he was sidelined after the All-Star break with elbow problems.
 He did not pitch at all in 2007, as he was recovering from Tommy John surgery.
 Boof Bonser had an up-and-down season, but finished strong with a 7–6 record and 4.22 ERA.
 This earned him a spot in the postseason rotation.
 Matt Garza was the team's top pitching prospect, but was inconsistent during his first partial year in the majors.

-The Twins had one of baseball's best bullpens.
-Dennys Reyes, signed to a minor-league deal during the offseason, provided a pleasant surprise with an excellent season as the Twins' sole left-handed reliever.
-Right-handers Jesse Crain and Juan Rincón set the stage throughout the season for closer Joe Nathan, with homegrown rookie Pat Neshek contributing some solid innings after being recalled from the minor leagues in July.
+The Twins had one of baseball's bullpens.
+Dennys Reyes, signed to a minor-league deal during the offseason, provided a surprise with a winning season as the Twins' sole left-handed reliever.
+Right-handers Jesse Crain and Juan Rincón set the stage throughout the season for closer Joe Nathan, with homegrown rookie Pat Neshek contributing some innings after being recalled from the minor leagues in July.
 Pitchers like Willie Eyre and Matt Guerrier ate up innings when the starters faltered.

 In the May 27 game against Seattle, Jesse Crain – with a lead – loaded the bases with no outs in the eighth.
 Juan Rincón replaced Crain, and promptly ended the threat – with just one pitch – by inducing Mariner Kenji Johjima to hit into a triple play.
 Rincon threw 26 more pitches in the ninth for the save.